 The counterparty to these transactions is CACEIS Bank, Luxembourg Branch.
 CACEIS Bank, Luxembourg Branch, does not have any power over the composition or management of the Fund's portfolio.

-As part of these operations, the Fund may receive/give financial guarantees (collateral); the section entitled "Collateral management" contains information on how these work and on their characteristics.
+Within the scope of these transactions, the Fund may receive/give financial guarantees (collateral); the section entitled "Contracts as collateral" contains information on how these work and on their characteristics.